LucasVrsalovich/DronePayload_13/README.md

 ## Requirements

-You'll need **MATLAB (R2021a or newer)** and the **Partial Differential Equation Toolbox**.
+**MATLAB (R2021a or newer)** and the **Partial Differential Equation Toolbox**.

-## How to Run It
+## Running the Script & Reproducing our Results

-1. Download/clone everything into a single folder so file paths don't break.
+1. Copy or download this repository.
+Make sure all `.mlx`, `.mat`, and `.stl` files stay in the same folder.
-2. Open `DroneDesign_StudentProjectTemplate.mlx`.
+2. Open `DroneDesign_StudentProjectTemplate.mlx` in MATLAB.
-3. Run the script sections top-to-bottom:
+3. Run the script sections sequentially:
-   - **Task 1 (Setup):** Loads material properties and geometry defaults.
-Run this first or the variables won't be in your workspace.
+   - **Task 1 (Setup):** will load material properties and set up the drone/arm parameters.
+(Must be run first to initialize variables like `materials`, `designs`, and `baseMass`.
-   - **Task 3 (Thrust-to-Weight):** Calculates payload capacity across the 12 combinations and builds the comparison bar chart + `resultsT3` table.
+   - **Task 3 (Thrust-to-Weight Analysis):** Calculates maximum payload capacities across all 12 design/material combinations, outputting the `resultsT3` summary table and comparison bar chart.
-   - **Task 4 (FEA):** Pulls in the CAD geometries, sets up boundary conditions, and solves for stress/displacement.
-Generates the `resultsT4` table along with stress plots.
+   - **Task 4 (Finite Element Analysis):** will import CAD geometry, apply boundary loads, and solve for structural performance.
+This will generate the `resultsT4` table along with stress and displacement figures.

-*Note:* Task 4 generates individual plots for every scenario, so don't be surprised when a ton of figure windows pop open.
-Local helper functions are tucked at the bottom of the script.
+*Note:* Task 4 opens individual figure windows for each combination, so expect a few dozen plot windows to open while it solves.
+Helper functions (`computeArmVolume`, `runFEA`, etc.) are located at the bottom of the Live Script.

-## Setup Notes
+## Setup Details

-- **Boundary Conditions:** The script uses `identifyBaseTipFaces` to auto-detect base and tip faces from geometry rather than hardcoded IDs, so FEA loads apply cleanly across different MATLAB versions.
+- **Boundary Conditions:** Base and tip faces are detected automatically using geometry algorithms (`identifyBaseTipFaces`) rather than hardcoded face IDs, keeping FEA boundary conditions consistent across different MATLAB sessions.
-- **CAD Scale:** STL files assume millimeter exports (`cadUnitScale = 1e-3`).
-If your CAD geometry was saved in meters or inches, change `cadUnitScale` in Task 1.
+- **CAD Scale:** STL files are assumed to be exported in millimeters (`cadUnitScale = 1e-3`).
+If your CAD files use a different unit, adjust `cadUnitScale` in the Task 1 design struct.